Drip Irrigation System and Components

 - Drip Line: These are the distribution lines with built-in emitters that deliver water directly to the root zones of plants.

 - Drip Emitters: Devices that control the flow rate of water from the tubing to the plants.
-Drip irrigation emitters come in various types, including Drippers, micro-sprayers, and bubblers, each suited to different watering needs for.
+Emitters come in various types, including drippers, micro-sprayers, and bubblers, each suited to different watering needs.

 - Drip Connectors and Fittings: Used to join tubing sections, create branches, and connect emitters.
 Common fittings in drip farming include couplings, tees, elbows, and valves.